envato/knuckle_cluster/README.md

-# ClusterShuck
+# KnuckleCluster

 Have you ever wanted to shuck away the hard, rough exterior of an ECS cluster and get to the soft, chewy innards?
-Sounds like you need ClusterShuck!
+Sounds like you need KnuckleCluster!
 This tool provides scripts (usually invoked via rakefile) to list and connect to (and optionally run commands on) ecs agents and containers via ssh.

 ## Installation